Skyfora

 The gap between current conditions and forecasts creates operational risks:

-- Reactive response: Operations respond to current conditions, not forecast conditions, leading to delays and disruptions
+3. Reactive response: Operations respond to current conditions, not nowcast conditions, leading to delays and disruptions

 Case Study: A logistics company analyzed 500 operational decisions.
 They found that 34% of weather-related disruptions occurred because decisions were made based on current conditions that changed within 30 minutes.
 The cost: $12 million annually in preventable disruptions.